tardate/LittleArduinoProjects/playground/MonostablePulseExtender/README.md

 In this circuit an Arduino sends high-level-active (B) input pulses to trigger the monostable.
 LEDs are separately connected to output Q and Q complement, so they will toggle as the pulse goes high and low respectively.

-The Arduino also reads output Q with an analog input pin and sends the data to [PlotNValues (a simple Processing sketch)](../../processing/PlotNValues).
+The Arduino also reads output Q with an analog input pin and sends the data to [LEAP#090 PlotNValues (a simple Processing sketch)](../../playground/PlotNValues).
 Here's a trace of the behaviour.
 The lower trace is the trigger state, and the upper trace is the gate output.

 ![processing trace](./assets/processing_trace.png?raw=true)

 ### Construction